jeevanbisht/ConditionalAccessPolicies/resources/ConditionalAccessPolicies.md

 |EasUnsupported|EAS applications on unsupported platforms.|
 |Other|Other legacy protocol applications.|

+Note : The values are case sensitive

 ### microsoft.graph.conditionalAccessPlatforms
 This Property is the Enum which can have any of the below defined values.

 | Property	   | Description|
 |:---------------|:----------|